Guebbit/css-ui/docs/blueprints/raindrop-concentric-migration.md

 );
 ```

-Users can apply color via utility classes (`.use-primary`, `.text-primary`) or by setting the CSS vars
+Users can apply color via utility classes (`.use-brand`, `.text-primary`) or by setting the CSS vars
 directly in HTML (`style="--main-color: var(--primary-500)"`).

 **Rule:** if a component color changes only based on "current semantic color," remove all internal